 Since government offices reopened to the public on May 18, reservations were required, and the use of face masks encouraged, Florida Today reports.

 The county issued an emergency order April 10 saying individuals must wear face coverings when visiting essential businesses, in cases where those businesses involve direct interaction between workers and the public, NBC 6 South Florida reports.
 The ordinance makes clear that while patrons are in businesses doing activities such as playing billiards, they may not be eating or drinking at the time as a way to avoid wearing a face covering.

 County Commissioners on July 28 voted to direct all residents to wear masks in public places throughout the unincorporated county where social distancing is not possible, Fox 4 reports.
 The resolution came weeks after the county shot down a prior mask mandate.

 Weeks after declining to put a mask ordinance in place, County Commissioners on July 21 approved a mask ordinance effective through Sept.
 3, ABC-7 reports.
 The order was later extended through Oct.
 22, reports the Naples Daily News.
+Officials are not expected to consider an extension.
 The directive leaves it up to cities whether to opt-in.